scottbez1/splitflap/docs/ElectronicsGuide.md

 - If you reset the ESP32, you should see the LEDs on the Chainlink Drivers blink quickly and a message in the serial monitor that loopbacks are ok.
 If you see a loopback error message, troubleshoot that before continuing.

+*NOTE*: Make sure to exit the terminal window before starting calibration.
+Otherwise, you might get an error as both should not be running at the same time.

 # 6. Connect modules and power